lucidrains/routing-transformer/README.md

     ff_glu = True,           # use GLU variant in feedforward
     pkm_layers = (4,7),      # specify layers to use product key memory. paper shows 1 or 2 modules near the middle of the transformer is best pkm_num_keys = 128,      # defaults to 128, but can be increased to 256 or 512 as memory allows
+    num_mem_kv = 8           # number of memory key/values to append to each cluster of each head, from the 'All-Attention' paper. defaults to 1 in the causal case for unshared QK to work
 ).cuda()

 x = torch.randint(0, 20000, (1, 8192)).long().cuda()